zgbkdlm/tme/docs/source/index.rst

 The source codes are availabe at the git repository `<https://github.com/zgbkdlm/tme>`_.

+The implementations and math in the docstrings are based on Zhao (2021).

 To begin, you can start with the examples in :doc:`examples`.

 .. image:: figs/lorenz_anime.gif